-The Cardigan Welsh Corgi belongs to the Sheepdogs and Cattledogs (except Swiss Cattledogs) group in the FCI Classification.
+The Cardigan Welsh Corgi belongs to the Sheepdogs and Cattledogs (except Swiss Cattledogs) in the FCI grouping.

-Is the Cardigan Welsh Corgi allowed as pet in a Singapore HDB Flat?
+Is the Cardigan Welsh Corgi allowed as a pet in a Singapore HDB flat?

 Wales.
 The Cardigan Welsh Corgi is older than the Pembroke Welsh Corgi, with the latter being bred out of the former.
 The Cardigan and the Pembroke Welsh Corgis were interbred and considered the same breed up until 1934 when a show judge thought they were too different and separated them into two different breeds.
 The Pembroke gained in popularity after the separation and is to this day more popular than the Cardigan.